fragasperini/mcb185_homework/participation.md

 1. I helped another student fix their github account
 2. I stayed after class and got help from the professor
+3. Additionally, I took part in an unscheduled coderie with Dr. Korf on Saturday and to Lilith's office hours